One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Running parallel to Argyle Street is Glasgow’s River Clyde.

-Bridges take you over to our third neighborhood, the Southside.
+Bridges take you over to our third neighbourhood, the Southside.

 The Southside has its own parks, Queens and Pollok.

-Most of the bars and restaurants are found around Pollokshaws Road; check out the Glad cafe for vegan cakes and intimate gigs.
+Most bars and restaurants surround Pollokshaws Road; check out the Glad cafe for vegan cakes and intimate gigs.

-The West End of Glasgow is where you will find most of the students in the city, as well as a stylish crowd.
+The West End of Glasgow is where you will find many of the city’s students and a stylish crowd.

 The main street is Byres Road, which is always busy with brunchers and shoppers.